 The Issue – When using Windows Remote Desktop client the remote screen turns black right after login and you have no control.
-The issue can affect workstations and servers, laptops or desktops.
+The issue can affect workstations and servers, laptops or desktops and happens in Windows 7 through Windows 10 with most any version of Windows server.
 The apparent cause is Screen Caching and accessing a system with different display resolution or RDP window sizes.

 The Solution(s) – Try each bullet below

 - Task Manager – While logged in and stuck on the black screen of death

 - Press CTRL + ALT + END or on laptops press CTRL + ALT + FN + END.
 This calls Task Manager and in most cases you’ll immediately see the Desktop.

 - If only Task Manager but no Desktop appears try running Explorer from Task Manager: File > New Task > Explorer.exe